Interstate 93: New Hampshire plans

 As part of the 2009 stimulus package, New Hampshire was set to receive several million dollars in highway construction funds.
-One of the projects was the widening of a portion of the highway between the Massachusetts border and Manchester.
+One of the projects was the widening of a portion of I-93 between the Massachusetts border and Manchester.
 Bidding was set to begin in February 2009, with construction slated to begin in late 2009 or early 2010.
-The plans called for NHDOT to widen the southernmost 20 mi of I-93 to four lanes in each direction, from the two.
-In addition, all five interchanges along this length would be upgraded to accommodate larger amounts of traffic, including replacing many aging bridges.
+The plans called for NHDOT to widen the southernmost 20 mi of I-93 to four lanes in each direction, from the existing two lanes in each direction.
+In addition, all five interchanges along this length would be upgraded to accommodate larger amounts of traffic, including the replacement of many aging bridges.
 According to plans filed by the state with USDOT, the project was scheduled to run from 2009 through 2016, with work starting at the Massachusetts line and moving northward to Manchester.
 The project was designed with an intermodal transit bent; new or improved park and ride facilities were deployed at exits 1, 3, and 5, and a widened median strip was designed to accommodate a planned commuter rail service between Boston and Manchester.

-As a way to help defray the costs of the expansion, in early 2010 the NHDOT made a formal request to the Federal Highway Administration to add tolls to I-93 at the Massachusetts–New Hampshire border.
-The new toll facility was to be located in Salem, approximately 0.5 mi north of the state line, and would cost travelers $2.00 per car.
-The proposal faced opposition from state legislators in both states who claimed the tolls would cause severe congestion in the area and lead to an economic burden to local residents.
-Opponents included US Senator Scott Brown.
+As a way to help defray the costs of the expansion, in early 2010, NHDOT made a formal request to the Federal Highway Administration to add tolls to I-93 at the Massachusetts–New Hampshire border.
+The new toll facility was to be located in Salem, approximately 0.5 mi north of the state line, and would cost travelers $2.00 per vehicle.
+The proposal faced opposition from state legislators in both states, who claimed the tolls would cause severe congestion in the area and lead to an economic burden to local residents.
+Opponents included US senator Scott Brown.
 The proposal was eventually dropped in favor of issuing new state bonds to pay for expansion.
-The new policy was laid out by Transportation Commissioner George Campbell after reviewing the proposal and receiving a promise from the MassDOT that it would not be enacting a similar toll on the Massachusetts side of the border.
+The new policy was laid out by Transportation Commissioner George Campbell after reviewing the proposal and receiving a promise from the Massachusetts Department of Transportation that it would not be enacting a similar toll on the Massachusetts side of the border.

-Plans were announced in 2012 that I-93 would have a new northbound and southbound bridge over I-89 in Bow.
+Plans were announced in 2012 that I-93 would receive new northbound and southbound bridges over I-89 in Bow.
 To reduce traffic on the southbound bridge, NHDOT added a third lane to ease congestion.
 The bridges were completed in 2014.

 More plans were announced in 2014 that the Hooksett rest areas would be rebuilt.
 The new rest areas feature a 14-pump Irving Oil gas station, a new New Hampshire liquor and wine outlet, and a few restaurants and shops.
 The project was completed in 2015.